-Candidates for interviews will be selected from those with completed applications (both CASPA and UT PA Prerequisite Form) who meet the minimum entrance requirements.
+Candidates for interviews will be selected from those with completed applications (both CASPA and the University of Toledo PA Supplemental Application Form) who meet the minimum entrance requirements.
 Interviews typically occur in January and February.
 The selection process is highly competitive and merely meeting minimum entrance requirements does not guarantee an interview or admission to the program.
-For the UT PA class that entered in August, 2008 there were over 400 applicants and slightly over 100 interviews for 33 entering students.
-Formal patient contact experience is not a requirement for entrance into the UT PA Program.
+Formal patient contact experience is not a requirement for entrance.
 There are many factors involved in the selection process, including but not limited to: cumulative undergraduate (or completed graduate) grade point average, cumulative science grade point average, personal experiences, writing sample, reference letters, familiarity with the PA profession and the University, problem solving and teamwork.